-- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Authority's Constitution including reviewing Standing Orders for Contracts.
-Financial Regulations and the Scheme of Delegation to ensure that current practices and legislation are reflected.
+- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Council's Constitution including reviewing Standing Orders for Contracts, Financial Regulations and the Scheme of Delegation to ensure that current practices and legislation are reflected.
 The Standing Orders have recently been reviewed to reflect the new European Regulations. - The standard member reporting procedure requires a consideration of risk for all significant decisions.
-This is also underpinned by a robust structure and system for identifying and evaluating all significant business risks at both corporate and operational levels, the key elements of which are a Corporate Risk Register; Directorate Risk Register and Service Level Risk Assessments built into the business planning process. - This area was strengthened during 2013/14.
-A Risk Management Strategy was formally agreed, training on risk was delivered to Audit Committee and Cabinet Members.
-This training is ongoing.
+This is also underpinned by a robust structure and system for identifying and evaluating all significant business risks at both corporate and operational levels, the key elements of which are a Corporate Risk Register; Directorate Risk Register and Service Level Risk Assessments built into the business planning process. - The Council now has a formally agreed Risk Management Strategy and training is delivered to relevant Members as a matter of routine.
 The Corporate Risk Register is reported to Audit Committee and Cabinet periodically after consideration by Corporate Management Team.